dimitridublin/ms_project2/README.md

 ![screen grap of about page when enquiry form is submitted](assets/images/testing/enquiry_submission.jpg)

-* When Book page loads, and as long as current date is before the end of the company's promotional period on Aug 20th, an alert window correctly appears informing user of company's additional 20% off on travel packages.
-When code was changed for promotion to expire on a date before current date the alert message correctly did not display on screen at page load.
 * Testing of booking form on Book page:
   * Tried to submit the form without all fields completed and verified that an error message regarding each missing field appears
   * Tried to submit the form with all inputs valid and verified that on submission form itself correctly hides and function generates a message that the online booking system is under construction, prompting user to contact company by phone or email instead (as form submission function was not due to be developed during this project, see screenshot below).